Each person should give what they have decided in their heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.

 You can make donations online, via the Diocese of Westminster website.

 This is the most effective way of giving.
 Less hassle and less paperwork.
 If you have a current account, the best and most effective way to give regularly is by standing order.
-You just need to complete a simple form, with the amount you wish to give weekly or monthly.
-You then send the form back to us in the parish office and we will forward it to your bank.
-Only the parish and accountant will see this information.
+If you use the “To donate to” links above they will provide you with the bank details for you to set up a standing order.
+Alternatively, please contact us for a standing order mandate, complete & return to us and we will do the rest.

 Weekly Giving Envelopes